 The Administrator Dashboard

-The Tasks Page adds detail to the list of tasks that are displayed in the Status section of the Dashboard page.
-Links are provided to help you complete the tasks.
+The Tasks Page provides detail about the tasks listed in the Status section of the Dashboard page.

 If you have a large number of deprovisioning tasks, timeouts might occur when you try to load the Tasks page.
 Make sure you regularly mark these tasks as completed.
 You can either select Mark All Complete on the Tasks page or select the Application accounts need deprovisioning link and mark specified tasks as complete.
-Select Don’t create deprovisioning tasks on the Tasks page if you do not want deprovisioning task alerts to appear on this page.
+If you do not want deprovisioning task alerts to appear on this page, select Don’t create deprovisioning tasks on the Tasks page.

 Tasks are created during group app assignments and individual app assignments.
 You can convert a group assignment task to an individual assignment; however, the conversion is permanent, as you cannot convert an individual assignment to a group assignment.
 This conversion is useful if you make a change to the task that a future change to the group could override.

-- New app assignments.
-These are automatically sent every time a user is assigned a new app.
-These are one-time messages and once a user closes the Notification box, the new app assignment message is removed.
+- New app assignments — These are sent automatically whenever a user is assigned a new app.
+These are one-time messages; once a user closes the Notification box, the new app assignment message is removed.